Reasons to choose Wilson Browne

-Contesting a will for want of knowledge and approval there must be “circumstances that ought generally to excite the suspicion of the court”.
-In such cases it is for whoever seeks to prove the will to remove the suspicion and establish the testator knew and approved of its contents.
+Contesting a Will for want of knowledge and approval there must be “circumstances that ought generally to excite the suspicion of the court”.
+For example:

 1. Spelling mistakes or language in the Will that would not have been used or understood by the testator

 3. A Will that makes provision for a beneficiary who was not known to or close to the testator